 A common problem among the scrum teams that I coach is user stories that are too big.
-When a user story is too big, it is hard understand, estimate and implement.
+When a user story is too big, it is hard understand, estimate, and implement.
 So what is a good size for a user story?
 My guidance is that the user stories at the top of the product backlog should be sized such that the scrum team could easily complete four to six stories a week.

 When a team’s user stories are smaller, they complete stories more frequently.
 This is good on many levels.
 Each time a story is completed the team has delivered value, which is what the business pays us to do.
 We also get many types of feedback with each completed story.
 We can update our release (storypoint) burndown chart and get important schedule feedback, allowing us to inspect and adapt the schedule.
 We also get product feedback every time we finish a story.
-We have something new to show our stakeholders and they can give us feedback and guidance so that we can adjust the product plan, to better build the product that our stakeholders desire.
+We have something new to show our stakeholders and they can give us feedback and guidance so we can adjust the product plan, to better build the product our stakeholders desire.
 Additionally, we get technical and architectural feedback.
 It isn’t until we have working user stories that we can see how well the technical and architectural choices we have made are serving us.
-If our original ideas are not working out as we had hoped, then we will need to adjust the architecture to better support the functionality that is being developed.
+If our original ideas are not working out as we had hoped, then we will need to adjust the architecture to better support the functionality being developed.

 OK, smaller stories are better.
-How does a team take the big stories in its product backlog and split them into smaller stories?.
+How does a team take the big stories in its product backlog and split them into smaller stories?
 I have 4 techniques that I use to split user stories, and I have yet to run across a user story that would not yield to at least one of these approaches.
 Someday I will find such a story, and hopefully I will learn a fifth technique.

 Before applying these techniques, start by writing your story in the common user story form:

-As a (type of user),
+As a (type of stakeholder),

 I want (something),

 so that (some value is created).